ben-laufer/CpG_Me/README.md

 ## Chastity Filtering

-This workflow assumes your data is Illumina quality/chastity filtered, which service providers these days will do by default, so this step is a vestige for older HiSeq data, and is something you probably don't need to worry about for new datasets.
+This workflow assumes your data is Illumina quality/chastity filtered, which service providers these days will do by default.
+So, this step is a vestige for very old HiSeq data, and is something you probably don't need to worry about for new datasets.

 You can check by using the following command, where file.fastq.gz represents your file: